Frederick Knefler

-Frederick Knefler (April 12, 1824 – June 14, 1901) served in the Union Army in the U.S. Civil War, joining as a first lieutenant in May 1861.
+Frederick Knefler (April 12, 1833 – June 14, 1901) served in the Union Army in the American Civil War, joining as a first lieutenant in May 1861.
 He served as a staff officer and as colonel of the 79th Indiana Infantry Regiment and an acting brigade commander.
 In 1866, he was nominated and confirmed for appointment to the grade of brevet brigadier general of volunteers, to rank from March 13, 1865.
+His daughter married Edward Taussig and he was the grandfather of Joseph Taussig, the great-grandfather of Joseph K. Taussig Jr. and great-great-grandfather of Captain Joseph K. Taussig III USMC (born 1945).

 Early life

-Frederick Knefler (Knoepfler Frigyes) was born in Arad, Hungary, son of Nathan Knoepfler, a Hungarian Jew and a physician.
+Frederick Knefler (Knoepfler Frigyes) was born in Arad, Hungary in 1833, the son of Nathan Knoepfler, a Hungarian Jew and a physician.
 He enlisted with his father in the revolutionary forces during the 1848-49 Hungarian War of Liberation.
 After the revolutionary forces were defeated, the entire Knoepfler family fled to the United States, first to New York, then to Indianapolis, Indiana.
 As one of the earliest Jewish families settling in Indianapolis, Dr. Knoepfler was one of the original founders of the Indianapolis Hebrew Congregation.

 Knefler trained as a carpenter in New York, a trade he continued in Indianapolis as he studied law.
 He became assistant to the clerk of Marion County, Indiana, in which position he became acquainted with Lew Wallace.

 Civil War service

 11th Indiana Infantry

 Upon President Lincoln's proclamation calling for the raising of 75,000 troops after the firing on Fort Sumter, Governor Oliver Morton appointed Lew Wallace Adjutant-General with the task of raising Indiana's quota.
 Wallace, in turn, appointed Knefler as his principal assistant.
 After raising five regiments, Wallace requested and received command of the 11th Indiana Infantry Regiment, commissioning Knefler as a first lieutenant in it; he was promoted to captain on June 5, 1861.

-The 11th Indiana Infantry was sent to the Washington, D.C. area, participated in several skirmishes, but missed the first battle of Bull Run.
+The 11th Indiana Infantry was sent to the Washington, D.C., area, participated in several skirmishes, but missed the first battle of Bull Run.
 Their 3-month term of enlistment expired, the regiment was shipped back to Indianapolis and mustered out.
 When Wallace then formed a new 11th Indiana Infantry in August 1861, Knefler was commissioned a captain in it.
 Soon after, however, Wallace became a brigadier general and Knefler went with him as his assistant adjutant general.